Youssefihab320/Solving-differential-equations-using-euler-function/README.md

 # Solving-differential-equations-using-euler-function
 This repository contains an implementation of a numerical solver for differential equations using Euler's Method.
-The solver approximates solutions for first-order differential equations by iteratively computing values at discrete time steps.
+The solver approximates solutions for first-order differential equations by iteratively computing values at discrete time steps using MIPS32 Assembly.

 # Features
 Solves First-Order Differential Equations